Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Conclusion

 \section{Conclusion}

-This paper has presented a comprehensive discussion of designing an inclusive in-vehicle human-machine interface, with a focus on addressing the needs and abilities of older adults and individuals with various disabilities.
-Our proposed end-to-end framework for in-vehicle interaction incorporates various technologies to facilitate the different actions that a driver might need to take, with the aim of improving user acceptance of autonomous vehicles.
-Our findings have important implications for researchers and manufacturers involved in designing inclusive in-vehicle interaction systems.
-Specifically, our framework provides a valuable reference point for developing more accessible and personalized interfaces that can accommodate the diverse needs and abilities of all individuals.
-Additionally, our work provides insight for researchers studying user needs and ways to improve the acceptance of autonomous vehicles.
+This paper has presented a comprehensive discussion of designing an inclusive in-vehicle human-machine interface, focusing on addressing the needs and abilities of older adults and individuals with various disabilities.
+Our proposed end-to-end framework for in-vehicle interaction incorporates various technologies to facilitate the actions a driver might need to take to improve user acceptance of AVs.
+Our findings have important implications for researchers and manufacturers designing inclusive in-vehicle interaction systems.
+Specifically, our framework provides a valuable reference point for developing more accessible and personalized interfaces that accommodate all individuals' diverse needs and abilities.
+Additionally, our work provides insight for researchers studying user needs and ways to improve the acceptance of AVs.

-We believe that our research serves as a significant step toward developing more inclusive in-vehicle interaction systems that can enhance the overall driving experience for all individuals.
-We hope that our findings will inspire further research in this area and lead to the development of more innovative solutions that can improve the lives of older adults and individuals with disabilities.
+The proposed architectural design offers guidelines for developing more inclusive in-vehicle interaction systems to enhance the overall driving experience for all individuals.
+Noting that many assistive technologies are still required to cover the diverse needs of passengers with a disability, we hope our review of the current practice and lacking features will inspire further research in this area and lead to more innovative solutions to improve the lives of older adults and individuals with disabilities.